Macrometacorp/docs/docs/streams/producers.md

 title: Producers
 ---

-A producer is a process that attaches to a stream and publishes messages to a stream for processing.
+A producer is an app or process that publishes messages to the stream.
+Once published, they can be processed with [stream workers](../cep/index.md).

 ## Send modes